funct7/mdn_assignment/CSS/01 Intro to CSS/notes.md

       - Conflicting declarations will be applied in the following order:
         1. Declarations in user agent style sheets (e.g. the browser's default styles, used when no other styling is set)
         2. Normal declarations in user style sheets (custom styles set by a user)
-        3. Normal declarations in authour style sheets (set by web developers)
+        3. Normal declarations in author style sheets (set by web developers)
         4. Important declarations in author style sheets
         5. Important declarations in user style sheets